 - Nerve-sparing radical prostatectomy: Surgical procedure in which the prostate gland is removed without severing the critical nearby nerves that send signals between the brain and penis to allow normal sexual functioning.
 A skilled and experienced surgeon may be able to preserve sexual function for some patients by successfully using this procedure.

 - Stereotactic Body Radiation Therapy (SBRT), another form of conformal external beam radiation therapy, uses photon or x-ray therapy at a much larger dose per treatment to treat the prostate over one to two weeks with four to five treatments.
 SBRT requires higher precision and requires special equipment.
+Not all patients are candidates for SBRT.

 - Proton beam therapy: a type of conformal radiation therapy that bombards the diseased tissue with proton particles instead of x-rays (photons).
 With a multiple beam setup, the high-dose area around the tumor is similar between protons and x-rays with IMRT.
 There is, however, less low- and moderate-dose radiation delivered to surrounding normal tissues (bowels, bladder, bone, soft tissues) with protons.
 Proton beam therapy is more costly, and the potential clinical benefits of this are currently the subject of ongoing investigation.
 Proton facilities are much less available in the U.S. (fewer than 30 centers).
 See the Proton Therapy page for more information.

 - Image-guided radiation therapy (IGRT): For 3-D conformal, IMRT, SBRT or proton therapy, daily image guidance is increasingly used to improve the setup due to organ movement.
 Since the prostate position varies day-to-day depending on bladder and rectal filling, the prostate position must be localized and verified prior to each treatment.
 In one method, several fiducial markers (tiny pieces of biologically inert material such as gold or carbon) are placed in the prostate gland before the simulation.
 Digital x-ray images are taken which localize the metallic markers to check the position of the prostate on a daily basis just before the treatment and make appropriate adjustments and alignment of the prostate within the planned high-dose radiation treatment field.
 Another method involves using ultrasound to localize the prostate before each treatment.
 The patient is asked to keep his bladder full as much as possible in order to produce a good ultrasound image and to displace the bladder mucosa out of the radiation treatment field.
-A third method involves the use of low-dose computed tomography (CT) scanning of the prostate in the treatment couch prior to each treatment to verify prostate position.
+Other methods involve the use of low-dose computed tomography (CT) scanning and/or MRI scanning of the prostate in the treatment couch prior to each treatment to verify prostate position.
 Depending on your case and the available technology at your treatment center, your physician will inform you of which type of IGRT you will receive.

 - Cryotherapy: A procedure that uses extremely low temperatures (-190°C) to freeze and destroy cancer cells.
 Some experienced physicians have had good results with low complication rates using cryotherapy; however, others have not.
 This should be considered experimental at this time as upfront treatment for prostate cancer, until there is longer follow-up for patients treated with this modality.
 This technique was developed as an alternative to surgery for patients who have recurrent cancer in the prostate after radiation treatments.
 See Cryotherapy for additional information.